383Project/engineering-code-of-conduct/lifecycle/support/infrastructure-backups-and-restoration-policy.md

 ## 5. Automating Backups

+We use automated backup software to ensure that backups are performed consistently and on a regular basis.
+Our automated backup software is configured to perform backups at regular intervals, as defined by our backup schedule.
+We use a variety of backup software tools, including open-source and commercial software, to ensure that we can meet the needs of our diverse range of web applications.
+Our automated backup software is configured to perform differential or incremental backups, which allow us to minimize the amount of data that needs to be backed up and to reduce the time required to perform backups.
+We have established procedures for monitoring and maintaining our automated backup software, including regular software updates and patches to ensure that it remains up-to-date and effective.
+We maintain a log of all automated backups, including the date and time of the backup, the size of the backup file, and any issues or errors encountered during the backup.
+Our automated backup policy is reviewed regularly to ensure that it remains up-to-date and effective in ensuring the reliability and accuracy of our backups.

 ## 6. Manually Performing Backups

+In addition to automated backups, we also perform manual backups on a regular basis to ensure that critical data and applications are backed up in a timely manner.
+Manual backups are performed by trained personnel following established procedures, and are typically performed in situations where automated backups may not be sufficient, such as when there are changes to critical data or applications.
+We maintain a log of all manual backups, including the date and time of the backup, the size of the backup file, and any issues or errors encountered during the backup.
+Manual backups are performed using a variety of methods, including file system backups, database backups, and server snapshots.
+We have established procedures for monitoring and maintaining our manual backup procedures, including regular reviews to ensure that backups are being performed effectively and to identify any issues that may require remediation.
+Our manual backup policy is reviewed regularly to ensure that it remains up-to-date and effective in ensuring the reliability and accuracy of our backups.

 ## 7. S3 Asset Versioning and Verification
 - 7.1 We use Amazon S3 to store backup data and other critical assets, and enable versioning to ensure that all versions of our data are retained and can be easily restored as needed.